khygge/cattention-api/README.md

 * Returns an array of cat objects.
 * To only return one item, use the endpoint `/cats/:catId`
  * This example would be `/cats/

+### PUT Requests

+`PUT /users/:userId/cats/:catId`

+*:userId is the ID of the user we would like to update. :catId is the ID of the cat to add to the user.*

+    response {
+		"UserId": 3,
+		"CatId": "2",
+		"createdAt": "2023-03-13T19:48:30.732Z",
+		"updatedAt": "2023-03-13T19:48:30.732Z"
+	}

+`PUT /users/:userId/time/:mins`

+*:userId is the user to add minutes to.
+The amount of minutes to add are put in the :mins param.*

+    response {
+	"msg": "User updated",
+	"oldMinutes": 5404,
+	"newMinutes": 8104
+}

+* This returns the user's old minutes, and their new minutes.

 ## License